devvmg/MiranGo-Library/README.md

 <img src="https://img.shields.io/badge/Language-en_US_🟦🟥-%23FFF?style=flat-square&logo=gear)">
 <p>
-  First, the MiranGo is a CSS Classes Library with classes ready to use.
+  First of all, the MiranGo is a CSS Classes Library with classes ready to use.
 So to apply these classes you need to increase inside the Class Atributte ' class="..." '.
 </p>